Understanding Cyber Attacks on MIL-STD-1553 Buses

 Sital Extends the MultiComBox Tester with EBR 1553 Capabilities

-EBR-1553 is a 10Mbps bit rate protocol which utilized the robust Mil-Std-1553 protocol over RS-485 transceivers in a hub-based point-to-point connection.
-Using the network topology of a star between Remote and BC Terminals allows robust and high-speed data transfer.
+EBR-1553 operates at a 10Mbps bit rate and employs the resilient Mil-Std-1553 protocol through RS-485 transceivers in a point-to-point connection hub.
+Employing a star-based network topology between Remote and BC Terminals facilitates resilient and rapid data transfer.

 EBR supports various modes of operation – “SPEC” mode, “SWITCH” mode and “LINK” mode.